bitdessin/JustDeepIt/docs/source/tutorials/wheat-head-detection.rst

 =========

-In tab **Inference**, the **model weight** is specified to the training weights, whose file extension is :file:`pth` in general.
+In tab **Inference**, the **model weight** is specified to the training weights, whose file extension is :file:`.pth` in general.
 Then, we specify **image folder** to the folder containing the images for detection (i.e., :file:`test`), and other parameters as shown in screenshot below.